jouinisayf/open-data-portals-irve/README.md

 - Structured
 - Readable by machines

-In practice, CSV is the *de facto* enforced format for IRVE data.

 ### Formats used in practice

 All analyzed datasets provide data in CSV format, often accompanied by an automatically generated API.
 This shows a strong convergence toward simple and reusable formats.

-Therefore, format recommendations are well applied in practice.

 ## 3. Data Schemas